On October 31, 1988, "Soundgarden's" first album "Ultramega OK" was released.

 13. The song "Circle of Power" is the only one on the album that Chris did not sing on but bassist Yamamoto.

-15. The song "Nazi Driver" is very descriptive and "disturbing" and it refers to cutting Nazis and creating a dish that feeds the prisoners.
+15. The song "Nazi Driver" is very descriptive and "disturbing" which refers to cutting Nazis and creating a dish that feeds the prisoners.

 18. This album earned the band the 1990 Grammy Awards in the Best Metal Performance category.